costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

----
-title: My Brain on Freedom
+# My Brain on Freedom
-author: Mike Linksvayer
-section: 'OPENING: FREEDOM'
-layout: book
-previous: <a href="costs-of-openness">Costs of Openness</a>
-up: '<a href="./">OPENING: FREEDOM</a>'
-next: <a href="too-poor-not-to-care">Too Poor Not to Care</a>
----

-A cost of participation in free knowledge movements is “stupidity” – an assault on intelligence, wisdom, reason, knowledge.
+<p>A cost of participation in free knowledge movements is “stupidity” – an assault
+on intelligence, wisdom, reason, knowledge.
 The net effect of free knowledge on intelligence is probably positive, possibly hugely positive if free knowledge movements succeed in thoroughly commoning the noosphere, making collaboration